FAQs Membership and Baptism

 Can I have my child baptized in the church if I am not a member?

 The United Methodist Church practices infant baptism.
 Adult baptism is for adults who have never been baptized as an infant and are seeking membership in MUMC(we do not ‘re-baptize’).
-At MUMC, it is expected that one or both parents, even if not members of the church, will be active in the life of the church.
+At MUMC, it is expected that both parents are professing and practicing believers in Christ, even if they are not members of the MUMC.
 Baptism places the child and parents, as well as the congregation, in a covenant relationship with God.
 Therefore, a child’s parents are expected to profess their faith in Jesus and promise to raise their child in the knowledge and love of God until that time when the child can profess his/her faith before the church.
 This assumes that the parents will be active in the church so that they can fulfill these vows to the best of their ability.
 The congregation also affirms its commitment to the family to help provide a community where the child and parents are nurtured in the Christian faith.
 The pastor alone has the authority for who may be baptized.

 Can we have a private family baptism not at the church?